 The planning officer (identified as Case Officer) reviews planning applications with reference to the Sutton Local Plan.

-The Sutton Local Plan is a strategic document which forms the basis for all development within the borough, and when complete will identify planning direction for the next 15 years.
-It will be a detailed document forming a specification describing development in the various areas of the borough.
+The Sutton Local Plan is a strategic document which forms the basis for all development within the borough, and identifies planning direction for the next 15 years.
+It is a detailed document forming a specification describing development in the various areas of the borough.
 A key factor with respect to the CBRA area is that some of Carshalton Beeches, together with some of South Sutton and part of South Cheam is designated as a Special Policy Area (SPA).

-There are other designations within the Borough, eg Conservation Area, Area of Special Local Character.
+There are other designations within the Borough, eg Conservation Area, Area of Special Local Character (Pine Walk).
 The objective of the designation is to retain the character of the area which is described as low density development, predominately detached houses situated in large plots with mature landscape.

-A policy statement included in thecurrent plan states "The council will expect new developments in the SPAs to respect and where possible enhance the character and appearance of the area, in terms of its built form, the retention of existing mature trees and new landscaping forming part of the development".
-Infilling is not precluded but must be very carefully integrated into the overall environment if it is to match the SPA guidelines.
+A policy statement included in the current plan states "The council will expect new developments in the SPAs to respect and where possible enhance the character and appearance of the area, in terms of its built form, the retention of existing mature trees and new landscaping forming part of the development".
+Back garden is precluded, Policy 13 states "the council considers it appropriate to maintain its existing policy against back garden land development".

 · Undue loss of privacy